So the big Fight Scene

 .
 A Fake Special Attack threatens

-to do something big… then does something silly and (mostly) harmless (Amusing Injuries
+to do something big… then does something silly and (mostly

 and Joke Character

-is this with transformation, but not always humorous.
+, but is not always humorous.
 If the whole of your fighting skill is like this, then What the Fu Are You Doing?

 with You Are Already Dead